rojo-rbx/rbx-dom/format/attributes.md

 ## File Structure

 Unlike the [normal binary format](binary.md), the attribute format is not chunk based.
-Instead, it follows a basic type-value pairing.
+Instead, it follows a basic name-type-value sequence.

-The exception to this is the beginning of the blob, which instead is a dictionary mapping an attribute's name to its value.
+The exception to this is the beginning of the blob, which indicates how many attributes are stored in the blob.

-The first 4 bytes of the blob are a `u32` which indicate how many attributes there are in the blob (the `Length`).
+The first 4 bytes of the blob are a `u32` which indicates how many attributes there are in the blob (the `Length`).
 Following that, there are `Length` attributes in the layout:

 | Field Name | Format            | Value                                                   |
 |:-----------|:------------------|:--------------------------------------------------------|